seanbaxter/circle/variant/README.md

 The `in_place_type_t` constructor receives the variant alternative to initialize as a template parameter.
 The variant implementation has to map this to the index of the variant member, so that it can be selected with `...[I]` during subobject construction.

 The variable template `find_index` performs a linear search, and yields the index of the first type in `Types` that matches the argument type `T`.
-The [constexpr multi-conditional](https://github.com/seanbaxter/circle/tree/master/conditional#constexpr-multi-conditional---) `...??` is a multi-conditional that short-circuits _during substitution_.
+The [constexpr multi-conditional](https://github.com/seanbaxter/circle/tree/master/conditional#constexpr-multi-conditional---) `...??` chains conditional expressions, but short-circuits _during substitution_.
 That is, as soon as the predicate is satisfied, pack expansion stops, and the result term is substituted.

-The `is_single_usage` variable template uses a C++17 fold expresion to count the number of occurrences of the argument type among the variant alternatives.
+The `is_single_usage` variable template uses a C++ fold expresion to count the number of occurrences of the argument type among the variant alternatives.
 If it occurs exactly once, and the variant member is constructible given the function arguments, the constraint passes, and the active subobject is initialized.

 ## Converting assignment.